 "Make my joy complete by being of the same mind, maintaining the same love, united in spirit, intent on one purpose," (Phil.
 2:2).

-One of the signs of apostasy (falling from the truth) in the Christian Church is the bickering and disunity among Christians.
-Jesus said that the world would know that we were His disciples by the love that we have for one another (John 13:35).
 In Col. 3:14, it says that love is the perfect bond of unity.
 The New Testament speaks about us being unified in Christ (Eph.
 4:5).
 In response to Christians who follow after individuals rather than Jesus, Paul says that Christ is not divided (1 Cor.
 1:12-13).
 Though Christ is not divided, His body of believers is.
 Divisions in the Christian church can be a healthy and necessary thing: "For there must also be factions among you, in order that those who are approved may have become evident among you," (1 Cor.
 11:19).
 But too much of a good thing isn't good.

 Sometimes apostasy means remaining united